Homemade Chili Seasoning

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-The best secret ingredient for chili is Homemade Chili Seasoning, a blend of herbs and spices that takes ordinary ground beef and beans to the next level.
+The secret ingredient for award-winning chili is a great Chili Seasoning Recipe.
+A careful blend of herbs and spices takes ordinary ground beef and beans to the next level and beyond, all the way to a blue ribbon.

-Skip the packet and the expensive little jar of McCormick chili seasoning.
-As long as you have a batch of homemade chili mix in the pantry, your favorite chili recipe will always be perfectly seasoned and delicious.
-Not too spicy, but wonderfully rich and hearty.
+Skip the store-bought chili seasoning packet and the expensive little jar of McCormick chili seasoning blend.
+As long as you have a batch of homemade chili seasoning mix in the pantry, your next batch of chili recipe will always be perfectly seasoned and with a delicious depth of flavor.
+Not too spicy but wonderfully rich and hearty.

 Once chili season comes, your biggest problem might be deciding what kind of chili to make first.
 This homemade blend of spices is a natural fit for beans, venison, ground beef, ground turkey, or shredded chicken.
 Make a big pot of mouthwatering chili for your next potluck or Sunday supper; it couldn’t be easier when you have your own custom seasoning.